smartgeometry-ucl/comp0169-20/_slides/dna-strand/recursive-tracing/recursive-cases.md

 ---
-title: Case analysis
+title: Recursive cases
-nav_order: 1
+nav_order: 2
 ---

 Say we want to implement `writeStars`, a method that takes an integer `n` and prints out `n` asterisks `*` followed by a new line.
 We can solve this by defining an iterative algorithm.